G-Schumacher44/analyst_toolkit_starter_kit/README.md

 ## Analyst Toolkit Starter Kit

 Starter repo to deploy and use the Analyst Toolkit fast.
-It includes a deployment bundle (`deploy_toolkit.zip`) and docs to scaffold a project, ingest a CSV, infer starter configs locally (no AI, no network), and run via notebook or CLI.
+It includes a deployment bundle (`deploy_toolkit.zip`) and docs to scaffold a project, ingest a CSV, infer starter configs locally, and run via notebook or CLI.

 👀 [`Checkout the Analyst Toolkit`](https://github.com/G-Schumacher44/analyst_toolkit) on GitHub